sentrasoft/laravel-docker/README.md

 docker-compose up -d
 ```

-> You can open the project url at [http://localhost:8080](http://localhost:8080) or you can customize the port at [docker-compose.yml](docker-compose.yml).
+> You can open the project url at [http://localhost:8080](http://localhost:8080) or you can customize the port at [docker-compose.yml](docker-compose.yml) or [docker-compose-mac.yml] (docker-compose-mac.yml) if you're using mac.

 ### Migrating
 Database host and port in [/src/.env](/src/.env) use `mysql` as host and `port 3306`, this host and port can be accessed by the app container.
 Therefore, to run `artisan migrate`, please do it via `docker-compose exec`.